Translate a story

 The set up can be small or large: A parent can translate one book for one child.
 Institutions and organisations can set up translation and quality assurance groups in order to streamline efforts.
 We will offer spreadsheets by language for those who wish to share back their work with others looking for resources in that language.

-The translations will be done based on books from some of the world’s top sources for open educational early grade digital storybooks:
+Translations can be done based on books from some of the world’s top sources for open educational early grade digital storybooks:

 - Global Digital Library